lraveri/reverse_dictionary/README.md

 # Reverse Dictionary

-To perform the tests, use the command
+To perform the tests, use the command:

 pytest